 6. Check out the current exhibition at “Palacio de Cristal”

-The Botanical Garden in Madrid is one of the best attractions of Madrid.
+The Botanical Garden in Madrid is one of the best attractions in Madrid.
 And if you happen to come during winter they usually have light shows with different themes that you can check out in the evening.
-A great place to go to in Madrid at any season.
+A great place to go to in Madrid during any season

 8. Admire the Royal Palace in Madrid